QED0711/spiccato/README.md

 ### Advanced Instantiation Patterns in Typescript

-In the event that you want to add namespaced methods to your manager, you will need to extend the base `Spiccato` class to accomodate the added accessor properties.
+In the event that you want to add namespaced methods to your manager, you will need to extend the base `Spiccato` class to accommodate the added accessor properties.

 ```typescript
 import {GetterMethods, SetterMethods, StateObject, SpiccatoInstance, SpiccatoExtended} from 'spiccato/types';